sevenval/flat-docs/reference/OpenAPI/differences.md

 ```

 It is by no means a bad thing to write a conformant definition and provide a `description` or `version` information.
 But often it slows you unnecessarily down and worsens readability.
-FLAT's slimline syntax allows you to quickly define the endpoints of your API and start working on them.
+FLAT allows you to quickly define the endpoints of your API and start working on them.
 Once setup, you can gradually elaborate them by adding more operations and [schemas](validation.md) for requests and responses.

-> 📎 Note that [other tools](/cookbook/swagger-docs.md) often require a complete Swagger definition and may refuse to process FLAT's slimeline defintions.
+> 📎 Note that [other tools](/cookbook/swagger-docs.md) often require a complete Swagger definition and may refuse to process FLAT's slimeline definitions.

 ## Wildcard Paths